Cognitive Ability Test

 Sample report: cognitive ability test

-You can view a sample report of the numerical cognitive ability test at college level here.
-This test uses a European college norm group.
-Versions of this test are also available at vocational and university/master levels.
+You can view a sample report of the numerical cognitive ability test at the college level here.
+Tests are available at vocational and university/master levels.
 The report only shows the results of the numerical part of the IQ test.
-Separate reports are also available for the verbal cognitive ability test and the abstract cognitive ability test.
-The report displays the overall score of the test, as well as the scores on accuracy, speed, and efficiency.
-Moreover, it indicates whether the person guessed during the test.
+Separate reports for the verbal and abstract cognitive ability tests are also available.
+The report displays the overall score and includes scores for accuracy, speed, and efficiency.
+It also notes if the person guessed during the test.

 Cognitive ability test: Verbal reasoning